atakzltn/MAKibb/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MAKibb
+# MAKibb by Mustafa Atakan Kızıltan

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of MAKibb is to …
+The goal of MAKibb is to reach easily Istanbul Metropolitan Municipality web services.

+Thank you to *Zülal T. Yıldırım* for her contributions.

 ## Installation